tlcdv/MorphoLang/README.md

 **Based on the research of Dr. Michael Levin (Tufts University) and the principles of bioelectric pattern homeostasis.**

-*Version 0.3 implements closed-loop control as described in the "Pattern Homeostasis" model.*
+*Version 0.3 implements closed loop control as described in the "Pattern Homeostasis" model.*